 Should I go to Madrid or Barcelona for Travel?

 Why choose between Madrid or Barcelona?
 Go to both if you can.

-If I were to make the trip back again, I would definitely go back to Madrid over Barcelona.
-I prefer fewer crowds and more authentic connections.
+If I were to make the trip back again and had to choose between Madrid vs Barcelona travel, I would definitely go back to Madrid over Barcelona.
+Madrid and Barcelona are both beautiful places to visit, however, I prefer fewer crowds and more authentic connections.
 As an introvert, it’s exhausting to be around people all the time and I felt in Madrid I was able to escape from people more than in Barcelona.

 Which one would you choose?
 Madrid or Barcelona?
 Leave it in the comments.